Students seated in a large classroom with laptops open in front of them

 Communication Major Elective Courses

-Students are required to complete eight COMM courses in addition to the two required introductory core survey courses and research methods course.
-Students who complete a third introductory core survey course can count the course toward their major.
-A minimum of four COMM courses at the 3000 to 4990 level are required.
+Students are required to complete eight COMM courses in addition to the two required introductory core survey courses, a research methods course, and three non-comm electives.
+Students who complete a third introductory core survey course can count the course toward their intermediate COMM elective requirement.
+A minimum of four COMM courses at the 3000 to 4999 level are required.

 A complete listing of Communication courses can be found here.
 As you peruse the course list, bear in mind the following: